-Condominium Property Regime Project Workshop and Meetings - In April 2021, the condominium consultants met virtually with the Real Estate Branch staff for its annual meeting.
-Through meetings with Commission staff and other consultants, memoranda, and individual conferences, condominium consultants keep current with the laws and existing Commission policies.
+Condominium Property Regime Project Workshop and Meetings -Through individual meetings with Commission staff and other consultants, memoranda, and individual conferences, condominium consultants keep current with the laws and existing Commission policies.
 The consultants share and discuss with each other and Commission staff common issues they face in their document review and in their dealings with the various counties.
 The Commission's condominium consultants assist the Commission in reviewing condominium project registration documents for Commission issuance of an effective date for a public report at which time developer sales to the public may begin.